varunvasudeva1/ollama-server-docs/README.md

       - Reboot the server.

 3. ### Install `ollama`

+    Ollama, a Docker-based wrapper of `llama.cpp`, serves the inference engine and enables inference from the language models you will download.
+It'll be installed as a service, so it runs automatically at boot.

     - Download `ollama` from the official repository:
         ```
         curl -fsSL https://ollama.com/install.sh | sh
         ```

-    - (Recommended) We want our API endpoint to be reachable by the rest of the LAN.
+    We want our API endpoint to be reachable by the rest of the LAN.
 For `ollama`, this means setting `OLLAMA_HOST=0.0.0.0` in the `ollama.service`.

     - Run the following command to edit the service:
         ```
         systemctl edit ollama.service
         ```
     - Find the `[Service]` section and add `Environment="OLLAMA_HOST=0.0.0.0"` under it.
 It should look like this:
         ```
         [Service]
         Environment="OLLAMA_HOST=0.0.0.0"
         ```
     - Save and exit.
     - Reload the environment.
         ```
         systemctl daemon-reload
         systemctl restart ollama
         ```

+    > [!TIP]
+    > If you installed `ollama` manually or don't use it as a service, remember to run `ollama serve` to properly start the server.
+Refer to [Ollama's troubleshooting steps](#ollama-2) if you encounter an error.

 4. ### Create the `init.bash` script

     This script will be run at boot to set the GPU power limit and start the server using `ollama`.
 We set the GPU power limit lower because it has been seen in testing and inference that there is only a 5-15% performance decrease for a 30% reduction in power consumption.
 This is especially important for servers that are running 24/7.